ARMmbed/mbed-os/features/filesystem/littlefs/littlefs/README.md

 ## Related projects

 [mbed-littlefs](https://github.com/armmbed/mbed-littlefs) - The easiest way to
-get started with littlefs is to jump into [mbed](https://os.mbed.com/), which already has block device drivers for most forms of embedded storage.
-The mbed-littlefs provides the mbed wrapper for littlefs.
+get started with littlefs is to jump into [Mbed](https://os.mbed.com/), which already has block device drivers for most forms of embedded storage.
+The mbed-littlefs provides the Mbed wrapper for littlefs.

 [littlefs-fuse](https://github.com/geky/littlefs-fuse) - A [FUSE](https://github.com/libfuse/libfuse)
 wrapper for littlefs.
 The project allows you to mount littlefs directly in a Linux machine.
 Can be useful for debugging littlefs if you have an SD card handy.

-[littlefs-js](https://github.com/geky/littlefs-js) - A javascript wrapper for
+[littlefs-js](https://github.com/geky/littlefs-js) - A JavaScript wrapper for
 littlefs.
 I'm not sure why you would want this, but it is handy for demos.
 You can see it in action [here](http://littlefs.geky.net/demo.html).